-In newborns when bilirubin levels remain elevated for extended periods, the unchecked levels can cause a serious medical condition known as a form of brain damage referred to as kernicterus.
-Additionally, kernicterus may be responsible for other complications such as:
+Bilirubin levels in newborns often remain elevated for extended periods.
+However, the unchecked levels can cause a severe medical condition known as kernicterus that may be responsible for other complications such as:

 - Movement disorders

 - Neurological problems

 Newborn Jaundice Causes